 - Arbitration replaces a court trial

-- Mediation may or may not result in a binding contract, depending on if parties reach settlement
+- Mediation may or may not result in a binding contract, depending on if parties reach a settlement

 - Mediation is usually conducted by a single mediator